zettajs/tyrell/cli/README.md

 ### Remove Stack

-Will a) remove all versions associated with the stack b) the stack its self.
+Will a) remove all targets/routers/workers associated with the stack b) the stack its self.

 `node cli stacks remove [stack name]`